-Clackamas County has begun a two-phase project to increase transportation options, safety and accessibility, while supporting increased economic and job growth throughout the County.
+Clackamas County is conducting a two-phase project to increase transportation options, safety and accessibility, while supporting increased economic and job growth throughout the County.

-The first phase focuses on alleviating transportation safety and efficiency challenges in the Clackamas Regional Center (CRC) and making it easier and safer for people get around by biking, walking, driving, or by bus or light rail.
+The first phase is complete.
+This phase focused on alleviating transportation safety and efficiency challenges in the Clackamas Regional Center (CRC) and making it easier and safer for people get around by biking, walking, driving, or by bus or light rail.

-The second phase (Transportation System Development Charge Update) focuses on updating the transportation system development charges in all of unincorporated Clackamas County and Happy Valley.
+The project is currently in the second phase (Transportation System Development Charge Update), which focuses on updating the transportation system development charges in all of unincorporated Clackamas County and Happy Valley.

 In December 2016, Clackamas County and the City of Happy Valley began the process of updating Transportation System Develop Charges.
 TSDCs are one-time fees assessed when a developer applies for a permit to create a new development or redevelop an existing property.
 These fees are used to pay for needed improvements to the transportation system caused by the additional traffic estimated to be created by the new development.
 See the fact sheet (pdf, 123kb) for more information.